readingcapital/readingcapital.github.io/volume-1/index.md

    labour and cooperation: more people work and can accomplish more, they educate each other, they motivate each other.

+Capitalist cooperation is not mere cooperation as required by the use-value being produced, say, a pyramid which can only be produced by many people.
+Instead, capital employs cooperation as a general technique to improve the productivity of labour.

-These benefits entail a certain size of capital which is bigger than the formal minimal capital based on mere absolute surplus-value production.
+The benefits of cooperation entail a certain size of capital which is bigger than the formal minimal capital based on mere absolute surplus-value production.
 A certain number of workers is needed and these workers need a certain amount of means of production.

 The workers who cooperate are not the subjects of their cooperation.
 It is only capital which brings them together and impose cooperation on them.
 Capital must supervise this cooperation and assert it against individual workers.
-This requires a new strata of workers which exercise this control and supervision.
+This requires a new strata of workers who exercise this control and supervision.

 Cooperation is the logically first method of production of relative surplus-value, all other methods rely on cooperation.